Why Women?

 Toolkit to Mobilize Action

-Daughters for Earth is mobilizing women and girls from all corners of the globe to help build this movement from the ground up.
+Daughters for Earth is mobilizing women from all corners of the globe to help build this movement from the ground up.
 We are actively working on forming Daughterhood Circles where we will be collaborating with existing women’s circles globally to channel our collective power.
 Our engaging Toolkits will provide accessible scientific information, localized solutions, eco-friendly suggestions, and sample projects tailored to specific cultures.
 We are shifting from dialogue to solutions, nurturing positivity and engaging with individuals on their own terms.
 Join us in establishing a community that will drive enduring change.

 Our Team